IU4FIR/MIDI-controller-for-SDRConsole/README.md

-# MIDI controller setup for SDRConsole-V3
+# MIDI controller for SDRConsole